 Dr. Andersen serves in editorial roles for Psychopharmacology, Synapse, Journal of Psychiatry and Neuroscience, and Pediatric Rehabilitation.
 She reviews or chairs review panels for the National Institutes of Health and numerous other funding agencies.
 An author of numerous journal articles, she frequently lectures to national and international audiences.

 Since 2003, Dr. Andersen’s Laboratory of Developmental Neuropharmacology has charted the course of normal and abnormal development following early incidence with drugs or stress.
-She and her lab use a bench-to-bedside approach, applying state of the art approaches to develop treatments that can be used in children and teenagers to reduce or prevent suffering.
+She and her lab use a bench-to-bedside approach, applying state of the art approaches to develop treatments that can be used in children and teenagers to reduce or prevent mental illness.
 Dr. Andersen’s main disorders of interest are addiction, ADHD, child abuse, conduct disorder, depression, and schizophrenia.

 Environmental challenges, such as exposure to drugs or stress, uniquely impact the immature brain.
 Dr. Andersen’s mission is to determine how early environmental events—including medication, drugs of abuse, or stress—influence brain development, and how this information can be used to correct abnormal development before symptoms appear.
 Her lab focuses on how drugs impact the immature brain immediately and in the long-term.
 The drugs they investigate are both legal (for example, Ritalin and antidepressants) and illegal (for example, cocaine and marijuana).